systemsfixer/AssetCentricCommerce/README.md

 Then navigate to **App Launcher** → **Asset Management** to explore the loaded data.

+### Quick Demo: Asset Product Explorer

+After loading sample data, try the interactive Asset Product Explorer:

+1. **Navigate to an Account** - Go to any Account record page
+2. **Add the Component** - Edit the page and add "Asset Product Explorer" component
+3. **Configure Settings** - Optionally set webstoreId for B2B Commerce pricing
+4. **Explore Assets** - Select assets in the tree grid to see compatible products
+5. **Add to Cart** - Use quantity controls and add-to-cart functionality

+The component demonstrates the core asset-centric commerce workflow with real hierarchical asset data and product compatibility relationships.

 ### Troubleshooting

 For common issues like org configuration, permissions, or deployment failures, see the comprehensive troubleshooting guide in [DATA_LOADING.md](DATA_LOADING.md).